Toluna-IP/tolunaintegratedpaneldocs/general/common.md

 # Common Items
 {: .no_toc}

-The following are important features of the Toluna Platform that are useful to all Partners, regardless of Integration Offering Selection.
+The following are important features and notes on the Toluna Platform that are useful to all Partners, regardless of Integration Offering Selection.

 * TOC
 {:toc}

 ---

+## Pricing

+*to do* by Josh

+ - Business will decided
+ - Approaches: fixed, dynamic, grid
+ - Pricing done by culture

 ## "Tracking" Surveys and the WaveID Property